dfinity/portal/docs/references/cli-reference/dfx-canister.md

 ## Overriding the default deployment environment

 By default, `dfx canister` commands run on the local canister execution environment specified in the `dfx.json` file.
-If you want to send a `dfx canister` subcommand to theicor a testnet without changing the settings in your `dfx.json` configuration file, you can explicitly specify the URL to connect to using the `--network` option.
+If you want to send a `dfx canister` subcommand to the {platform} or a testnet without changing the settings in your `dfx.json` configuration file, you can explicitly specify the URL to connect to using the `--network` option.

 For example, to register unique canister identifiers for a project on the local canister execution environment, you can run the following command: